primev/mev-commit/contracts/contracts/validator-registry/README.md

 ### Staking

 Staking involves an account depositing ETH into the contract on behalf of one or more validator BLS pubkeys.
 Validator pubkeys are only verified by length, and not verified as a pubkey residing from an active validator on the beacon chain.
-Therefore stake associated with a non-active or otherwise invalid validator pubkey **can be slashed by the oracle to prevent spam**.
+Therefore stake associated with a non-active or otherwise invalid validator pubkey **may be slashed by the oracle to prevent spam**.

 For the `stake` function, the account which stakes each validator pubkey is the withdrawal address for that validator.
+The transaction calling `stake` must attach `minStake` ETH for each validator pubkey to be staked.
 The `delegateStake` function allows only the contract owner to stake on behalf of other specified withdrawal accounts.

 ### Unstaking